-• Download the pre-recorded message to your local computer.
+• Download the backup video to your local computer (link available after registration).
 Be prepared to use this as a backup if there are any internet or Livestream issues with the live message.

 • Have a techie on hand during the breakfast to troubleshoot.

 • Set up a laptop with an internet connection.
 You may wish to connect your laptop or computer to a large LCD or LED monitor.
 If there are many in the group, you may prefer to use a data projector.

 If using an HDMI cable this will include the audio.
 Note: If you wish to use an external amplifier for sound, this has to be set in your computer (otherwise the sound will default to the HDMI cable).
 If you choose to use the VGA input instead, then the audio is usually through a miniature phone jack socket.
 You will need a mini phone plug to mini phone plug lead to go from your audio out of your laptop into the PC audio on the LCD monitor.

 (a) Connect the monitor or projector via a VGA cable before you turn on your laptop.